The Story of Esther Costello: Box office

 The film was the 11th most popular film at the British box office in 1957.

-According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.
+According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 and was a "tremendous money spinner".

 Critical

+The Monthly Film Bulletin wrote: "The fascinations of mass hypnosis, at the huge Esther Costello rallies in America, are suavely indulged by David Miller's luxuriating direction.
+Indeed, this scene – very reminiscent of the Communist rally in Trial – hits the only true note to be found in this florid Crawford vehicle."

 The New York Times noted, "Miss Crawford, Mr. Brazzi, and Mr. Patterson and all the minor players are professional throughout."

 William K. Zinsser in the New York Herald Tribune wrote, "It wouldn't be a Joan Crawford picture without plenty of anguish...And her fans will have their usual good time...this plot enables Miss Crawford to run a full-course dinner of dramatic moods, from loneliness to mother love, from pride in the girl to passion with her husband, and finally to smouldering rage...Somehow she pulls it off.
 This may not be your kind of movie but it is many women's kind of movie and our Joan is queen of the art form."

 DVD

-The Story of Esther Costello was released on DVD by Turner Classics (under license from Sony Pictures Home Entertainment) on 25 November 2014, as part of the "Joan Crawford in the 1950s" collection.
+The Story of Esther Costello was released on DVD by Turner Classics (under licence from Sony Pictures Home Entertainment) on 25 November 2014, as part of the "Joan Crawford in the 1950s" collection.